Disabilities and Advocates Delegation

 Leaders from the Disabilities Delegation will open, lead, and close all council discussions and votes on topics related to their marginalization.
 Those topics are primarily accessibility, healthcare, and systemic or interpersonal ableism.
 Members of this delegation will also chair any Council committees on these topics

-Every Worker-Tenant Council is responsible for consistently creating an accessible and accommodating meeting space that enables every community member to full participation.
+Every Worker-Tenant Council is responsible for always creating an accessible and accommodating meeting space that enables every community member to full participation.
 This includes but is not limited to mobility accessibility, sensory accessibility, secure remote accessibility, as well as other accessibilities as presented by this delegation.